 Currently, there are multiple pharmaceutical companies that manufacture a generic formulation of A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa, dopamine agonists, monoamine oxidase inhibitors and anticholinergics.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa, A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists, monoamine oxidase inhibitors and anticholinergics.
 The FDA requires that generic drugs show an essential similarity to the branded drug prior to market approval, but in rare cases this standard is not high enough.

 A review supported by the Parkinson’s Foundation chronicles compelling evidence if you are in more advanced stages of the disease, switching from branded drugs to generic or from one generic to another, may have somewhat variable effects.
 The authors, including Parkinson’s Foundation National Medical Director Dr. Michael S. Okun, believe that the standards for approving generic drugs for PD may not be strict enough to demonstrate that the generic alternatives are equally effective.

 Work with your physician to develop a tailored treatment plan.
 Using generic drugs will likely provide a cost savings, and only infrequent cases could you require brand medication.

 If you make the switch, follow these tips:

 - Report to your physician on the effectiveness of the drugs.

 - Carefully keep a diary of any side effects.